if we could activate the entrepreneurial mindset of an entire generation.

 Kaina decided to leave behind her plans to study Political Science and pursue a degree in Business.
 After facing several challenges and applying to fifteen universities, she was offered and accepted the Diversity Leadership Scholarship at Babson College, a four-year, full-tuition award worth $50,000.

-Kaina has been featured on Biz Kids, thanks to NFTE, and is excited to give back to NFTE through the NFTE Entrepreneurship Fellows Program this summer.
+Kaina has been featured on the PBSKids TV show Biz Kids, thanks to NFTE, and is excited to give back to NFTE through the NFTE Entrepreneurship Fellows Program this summer.

 Growing up on a farm in Brazil, Carlos was surrounded by natural products, but after moving to the U.S., Carlos started to notice developing problems with his skin from using brand-name products.
 The idea for all-natural Shine Soaps was born when Carlos took his first NFTE course in high school.
 Carlos now sells online and in-person through sales representatives, and he sees more growth ahead when he’s able to get his product into stores.